nathan-lam/modelling-spells/README.md

 data comes from [this repo](https://github.com/dndManager/dnd5e)
 I was unable to replicate the scraping code, so I used the file this person made

 This repo uses dnd spells as provided data to model how advanced magic is based on several factors.
-Some factors were too difficult to implemented into the model.

 Qualitatively, Ive identified these factors as foundations to a skilled magic user: